LucienTran/slate/source/index.html.md

   }
 ```

-You can get question from message attribute and send response back by responding with same json after populating your answer in message attribute.
-You can use Payload class (provided above) to process json if you want.
-Webhooks can be created in different ways.
-You extend WebHookHandler class and override ExecuteAsync method.
+You can get questions from message attribute and send response back by responding with the same JSON after populating your answer in the message attribute.
+You can use the Payload class (provided above) to process the JSON if you want.
+Webhooks can be created in different ways by extending the WebHookHandler class and overriding the ExecuteAsync method.
 You can also write a custom method code to handle post requests in Global.asax class.

 ## Generic Webhook Integration